-Except for Pacific salmon and Pacific halibut, commercial fishing for those fish described in Table 3-4 is prohibited in the Arctic Management Area under this FMP until sufficient information exists to authorize a sustainable fisheries management program.
-The Council will consider the following criteria for authorizing a commercial fishery in the Arctic Management Area:
+Except for Pacific salmon and Pacific halibut, commercial fishing for those fish described in Table 3-3 is prohibited in the Arctic Management Area under this FMP until sufficient information exists to authorize a sustainable fisheries management program.
+The Council will implement the following process and consider the following criteria for authorizing a commercial fishery in the Arctic Management Area:

-A. The Council will initially require an FMP amendment for sustainably managing a commercial fishery ensuring resource conservation, minimizing impacts on other users of the area, complying with the Magnuson-Stevens Act and its National Standards and other applicable laws, and deriving net positive benefits.

-B. Any commercial fishing in the Arctic will be specified as one or more target fisheries.
+- A. The Council will initially require an FMP amendment for sustainably managing a commercial fishery ensuring resource conservation, minimizing impacts on other users of the area, complying with the Magnuson-Stevens Act and its National Standards and other applicable laws, and deriving net positive benefits. - B. Any commercial fishing in the Arctic will be specified as one or more target fisheries.
 In most cases, the target would be a single species, though there may be situations where designating several species as a mixed species target may be more appropriate.
-Establishing a target fishery may require an FMP amendment that would transfer the species from the ecosystem component category to the target species category.

-C. The Council will consider authorizing commercial fishing on a target species in the Arctic Management Area upon receiving a petition from the public, or a recommendation from NMFS or the State of Alaska.
+Establishing a target fishery may require an FMP amendment that would transfer the species from the ecosystem component category to the target species category. - C. The Council will consider authorizing commercial fishing on a target species in the Arctic Management Area upon receiving a petition from the public, or a recommendation from NMFS or the State of Alaska.
 The Council will initiate a planning process to evaluate information in the petition and other information concerning the proposed target fishery.
 The Council will require a fishery development analysis to ensure the best available science is used to move a species from unfished status to full fishery development.
 This analysis could be included in other analyses required to support FMP amendments.
-The fishery development analysis will contain the following information.
+The fishery development analysis will contain the following information: - A review of the life history of the target species - A review of available information on any historic commercial, sport, or subsistence harvest of the species - An analysis of customary and traditional subsistence use patterns and evaluation of impacts on existing users - Initial estimates of stock abundance (biomass) and productivity (natural mortality)